award28/changelogger/docs/README.md

 to the `.changelogger.yml` file, that you would like Changelogger to maintain the version in said file.
 In this case, the `pyproject.toml` file is at the root of this project, so all we need is that name.

+**Note** that you can list a file multiple times within the configuration file;
+this can reduce the complexity of pattern matching while keeping all versioned sections of a file in-sync.

 ##### `pattern: 'version = "{{ old_version }}"'`
 The `pattern` field lets Changelogger know how to find the versioned segment in